Alexandra Palace railway station (1873–1954): History

-The station was built by the Muswell Hill Railway (MHR) and opened on 24 May 1873 along with the Palace.
-However, when the Palace burned down only two weeks after opening, the train service was considerably reduced and from 1 August 1873 was stopped for almost two years whilst the Palace was rebuilt.
-The station reopened on 1 May 1875, but there were several further periods of temporary closure due to insufficient demand, including from August 1882 to March 1885 and September 1885 to May 1889.
-When it reopened in March 1891 after another closure it was renamed Alexandra Park in reference to the wider area rather than just the Palace in order to stoke higher demand.
-The increased demand did not materialise, and the original Alexandra Palace name was restored in 1898.
+The station was built by the Muswell Hill Railway (MHR) and opened on 24 May 1873, along with the palace.
+However, when the palace burned down only two weeks after opening, the railway service was considerably reduced; from 1 August 1873, it was stopped for almost two years whilst the palace was rebuilt.
+The station reopened on 1 May 1875, but there were several further periods of temporary closure due to insufficient demand, including from August 1882 to March 1885, and September 1885 to May 1889.

+When the station was reopened in March 1891, after another closure, it was renamed Alexandra Park in reference to the wider area rather than just the palace, in order to stoke higher demand.
+The increased demand did not materialise and the original Alexandra Palace name was restored in 1898.

-In 1911 the line was taken over by the Great Northern Railway.
-After the Railways Act 1921 created the "Big Four" railway companies, the line was, from 1923, part of the London and North Eastern Railway (LNER).
+In 1911, the line was taken over by the Great Northern Railway.
+After the Railways Act 1921 created the Big Four railway companies, the line became part of the London and North Eastern Railway (LNER) in 1923.